Kuala Lumpur: Local government

 The local administration is carried out by the Kuala Lumpur City Hall, an agency under the Federal Territories Ministry of Malaysia.
 It is responsible for public health and sanitation, waste removal and management, town planning, environmental protection and building control, social and economic development, and general maintenance functions of urban infrastructure.
 Executive power lies with the mayor in the city hall, who is appointed for three years by the Federal Territories Minister.
 This system of appointing the mayor has been in place ever since the local government elections were suspended in 1970.

 Districts

 Kuala Lumpur's eleven parliamentary constituencies, with 2020 population, area, density and percentage of the total are congruent with administrative subdivisions under the authority of the Kuala Lumpur City Hall authority.

+Mukims

+For land administration purposes, the Federal Territory of Kuala Lumpur is divided into eight mukims, and several mukim-level towns (pekan/bandar):

 Politics

 Kuala Lumpur is home to the Parliament of Malaysia.
 The federal Constitution stipulates the three branches of the Malaysian government: the Executive, Judiciary and Legislative branches.
 The Parliament consists of the Dewan Negara (Upper House / House of Senate) and Dewan Rakyat (Lower House / House of Representatives).